shredding/ShopwareCLI/README.md

 is as well an established database connection, plugins are manipulable, doctrine is there and so on.
 Autoloading is available as well.
 You can use large portions of the core code in your own commands.

-However, there are a few thing that are uniqure to ShopwareCLI, like you have to register your command to config.yml.
+However, there are a few thing that are unique to ShopwareCLI, like you have to register your command to config.yml.

 You might as well need information about the shop, such as it's web url or path and you will want to write unit tests for your commands.